 The motherboard's onboard functions are adjusted through the DIP switches The white block represents the switch's position.
+The example below shows all the switches in the ON position.
 The default setting is OFF.
-Note:The diagram pictures Printed Circuit Board (PCB) 1.04, which has 5 DIP switches.
-PCB 1.02 has 4 DIP switches.
-The defaults shown below are identical for both versions.

 2) JumperFreeTM Mode (JEN)

 This jumper allows you to enable or disable the JumperFreeTM mode.
 The JumperFreeTM mode allows processor settings to be made through the BIOS setup (see 4.4 Advanced Menu).